 Agia Rouméli is a charming fishing village located about 2 km from the end of the famous Samaria Gorge in Greece.
 The village can only be accessed by boat from Paleohora or Hora Sfakion, making it a popular stopover for visitors coming down the gorge.
 However, those who choose to stay for a few days will be rewarded with a stunning beach with crystal clear waters, interesting walks, and a variety of accommodations, taverns, cafés, and stores.
 The village is also steeped in history, as it was home to the ancient city of Tárra, a famous cult site that thrived from the Classical to Roman times.

-Agia Rouméli is a small fishing village located approximately two km from the ending of Samaria Gorge in Greece.
+Agia Rouméli is a small fishing village located approximately 2 km from the ending of Samaria Gorge in Greece.

-Agia Rouméli is accessible only by boat from Paleohora and from Hora Sfakion.
+Agia Rouméli is accessible only by boat from Paleohora and from Hora Sfakion or by hiking Samaria Gorge.

 Agia Rouméli serves mainly as a stopover for visitors coming down the Samaria Gorge and waiting for the boat to take them to Sfakia or Paleohora.